nginxinc/nginx-gateway-fabric/docs/architecture.md

 The following list provides a description of each connection, along with its corresponding type indicated in parentheses.
 To enhance readability, the suffix "process" has been omitted from the process descriptions below.

+1. (HTTPS)
-1. (HTTPS) *NKG* reads the *Kubernetes API* to get the latest versions of the resources in the cluster and writes to the API to update the handled resources' statuses and emit events.
+   - Read: *NKG* reads the *Kubernetes API* to get the latest versions of the resources in the cluster.
+   - Write: *NKG* writes to the *Kubernetes API* to update the handled resources' statuses and emit events.
+If there's more than one replica of *NKG* and [leader election](/deploy/helm-chart/README.md#configuration) is enabled, only the *NKG* Pod that is leading will write statuses to the *Kubernetes API*.
 2. (HTTP, HTTPS) *Prometheus* fetches the `controller-runtime` and NGINX metrics via an HTTP endpoint that *NKG* exposes.
    The default is :9113/metrics.
 Note: Prometheus is not required by NKG, the endpoint can be turned off.
 3. (File I/O)